avatar-kaleb/kalebmckelvey-site/blog/everyone-has-a-story-what-s-yours-have-conversations-deeper-than-small-talk.md

 There are many many success stories from many many great people.
 The interesting realization shows when you find these great people are those around you.

 People you work with or meet in the organizations you are members of.
-Coworkers who motivate you to become financially savvy or strive to become a better person.
-Friends who help you create a financial plan because they have created many.
+Coworkers who motivate you to become financially savvy or make you strive to become a better person.
+Friends who help you create a financial plan because they have created many on their own.

 People that motivate and inspire you to fight through hardships.
 Mentors who fight through growing up in a tough neighborhood only to change the expectations for their future family tree.

 These people are all around, it is up to you to find and learn from them!